Shopify Product Page Best Practices: 17 PDP Elements for 2026

 A few rules that only apply to mobile:

 - Buy box should fit one viewport.
-Title, image, price, variant picker, Add to Cart — all visible without scroll.
+Title, image, price, variant picker, and Add to Cart should all be visible without scroll.

 - Variant pickers as buttons, not dropdowns.
 Tap-to-select beats tap-to-open-dropdown-tap-to-select.